 - Colleges that had at least 50 percent of the factors (by weight) but lacked one or more of the required factors were not included in the numerical ranking but were assigned a grade according to the process outlined in step 7 below.

-- Colleges that had all of the required factors and more than a minimum number of full-time undergraduate students (usually either 1,000 or 1,500) were deemed eligible for both a grade and a numerical ranking.
+- Colleges that had all of the required factors and 500 or more full-time undergraduate students were deemed eligible for both a grade and a numerical ranking.

 - The numerical ranking was created by ordering each college (when qualified) based on the final z-score discussed in step 5.

 - Grades were determined for each college (when qualified) by taking the ordered z-scores (which generally follow a normal distribution) and then assigning grades according to the process below.

 Grades are assigned based on how each school performs compared to all other schools included in the ranking by using the following distribution of grades and z-scores.
 While most rankings generally follow this normal distribution, there are slight variances across each ranking, so the actual counts and distribution may vary.